EF-Tu: Structure

 EF-Tu is a monomeric protein with molecular weight around 43 kDa in Escherichia coli.
 The protein consists of three structural domains: a GTP-binding domain and two oligonucleotide-binding domains, often referred to as domain 2 and domain 3.
 The N-terminal domain I of EF-Tu is the GTP-binding domain.
 It consists of a six beta-strand core flanked by six alpha-helices.
 Domains II and III of EF-Tu, the oligonucleotide-binding domains, both adopt beta-barrel structures.

 The GTP-binding domain I undergoes a dramatic conformational change upon GTP hydrolysis to GDP, allowing EF-Tu to dissociate from aa-tRNA and leave the ribosome.
 Reactivation of EF-Tu is achieved by GTP binding in the cytoplasm, which leads to a significant conformational change that reactivates the tRNA-binding site of EF-Tu.
 In particular, GTP binding to EF-Tu results in a ~90° rotation of domain I relative to domains II and III, exposing the residues of the tRNA-binding active site.

 Domain 2 adopts a beta-barrel structure, and is involved in binding to charged tRNA.
 This domain is structurally related to the C-terminal domain of EF2, to which it displays weak sequence similarity.
 This domain is also found in other proteins such as translation initiation factor IF-2 and tetracycline-resistance proteins.
 Domain 3 represents the C-terminal domain, which adopts a beta-barrel structure, and is involved in binding to both charged tRNA and to EF1B (or EF-Ts).

 Evolution

 The GTP-binding domain is conserved in both EF-1alpha/EF-Tu and also in EF-2/EF-G and thus seems typical for GTP-dependent proteins which bind non-initiator tRNAs to the ribosome.
-The GTP-binding protein synthesis factor family also includes the eukaryotic peptide chain release factor GTP-binding subunits and prokaryotic peptide chain release factor 3 (RF-3); the prokaryotic GTP-binding protein lepA and its homologue in yeast (GUF1) and Caenorhabditis elegans (ZK1236.1); yeast HBS1; rat statin S1; and the prokaryotic selenocysteine-specific elongation factor selB.
+The GTP-binding translation factor family also includes the eukaryotic peptide chain release factor GTP-binding subunits and prokaryotic peptide chain release factor 3 (RF-3); the prokaryotic GTP-binding protein lepA and its homologue in yeast (GUF1) and Caenorhabditis elegans (ZK1236.1); yeast HBS1; rat Eef1a1 (formerly "statin S1"); and the prokaryotic selenocysteine-specific elongation factor selB.